lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

-### Forecast When Each Class Has Unlabeled Data
+### Forecast on Type 1 Data Mask

-We will start with classifying the data when each class has unlabeled data.
-There are multiple approaches to address this.
-We will:
+We will start with classifying the data when unlabeled data appeared in each class.
-* compare 3 approaches under the same mask rate, and choose the best approach
-* check forecasting performance under different mask rates, using the best approach selected above

-The data used in this experiment has 90% records masked, so only 10% records kept the original labels.
-Among this 10%, there are 5.37% negative and 4.63% positive records.
-Meanwhile, in all the masked data, there are 52.50% negative and 47.50% positive records.
+We will experiment with 3 approaches on a 90% masked data.
+In this data, only 10% records kept the original labels, 5.37% negative and 4.63% positive.
+Among all the masked data, there's 52.50% negative and 47.50% positive records.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_90mask.png" width="899" height="251" />

+After the comparison of 3 approaches, we will choose the best approach to experiment on datasets with different mask rate.

-#### Label Propagation
+#### Approach 1: Label Propagation

 Label Propagation will propagate labels to unlabeled data by assuming closer data points have similar labels.
 The way it assigns labels to unlabeled data follows these steps:
 1. It creates a connected graph by drawing edges between data nodes. `n_neighbors` can limit the number of nodes you want to connect and therefore reduce the demanding resources from your machine, and of course, to build a fully connected graph, it will cost lots of computer resources.